InterLinked1/lbbs/README.rst

 Note that if the BBS was compiled with optimizations enabled (anything except -O0, e.g -Og, -O1, -O2, -O3), then some variables may be optimized out in the backtrace.
 If you submit an issue, please recompile the BBS without optimization (change to :code:`-O0` in the top-level Makefile) and get a backtrace from an unoptimized system.
 Otherwise, important details may be missing as the backtrace is incomplete.

+If you are not getting core dumps, ensure the current directory (in which the BBS was started or is currently running) is writable by the BBS user.
+Otherwise, it cannot dump a core there.

 ABI Compatibility
 ~~~~~~~~~~~~~~~~~